holoviz/panel/doc/how_to/performance/hold.md

 ## Using `hold`

+### As a decorator

-If you have a function that updates components and you want to ensure that all updates are held, you can use hold as a decorator, e.g. here we update 100 components at once.
+If you have a function that updates components and you want to ensure that all updates are held, you can use hold as a decorator.
+E.g. here we update 100 components at once.
 If you do not hold then each of these events is sent and applied in series, potentially resulting in visible updates.

 ```{pyodide}
 import panel as pn